jakoch/cpp-devbox/README.md

 The other image includes GCC, LLVM, and Vulkan SDK (container size: ~4GB).

-The purpose these images is to setup a C++ development environment within Visual Studio Code using a [devcontainer config](https://github.com/jakoch/cpp-devbox#fetching-the-prebuild-container-images-using-a-devcontainer-config).
+The purpose of these images is to setup a C++ development environment within Visual Studio Code using a [devcontainer config](https://github.com/jakoch/cpp-devbox#fetching-the-prebuild-container-images-using-a-devcontainer-config).

 #### What is pre-installed?